The Battle of Britain -

 Victory Against The Odds

 The iconic vision of Spitfires and Hurricanes battling to preserve our freedoms as they swept into action against German aircraft in the skies above southern England is an accurate one.
 The Battle of Britain took place between July and October 1940.
-The Germans began by attacking coastal targets shipping in the Channel.
+The Germans began by attacking coastal targets and shipping in the Channel.
 This presentation examines the aircraft, pilots and tactics used to ensure victory in the skies.
-It offers a unique insight into the RAF's perspective of the Battle of Britain and how the outcome was almost very different.
+It offers a unique insight into the RAF and how the outcome was almost very different.

 Stealth Aircraft -

 Stealth aircraft are designed to avoid detection using a variety of technologies that reduce reflection/emission of radar, infrared, visible light, radio-frequency spectrum and audio, collectively known as stealth technology.
 Development of stealth technology probably began in Germany during World War II.
 Well known examples of U.S. stealth aircraft include the F-117 Nighthawk, the B-2 Spirit, the F-22 Raptor and the F-35 Lightning II.
 This presentation explores the technologies used to create these state-of-art machines.